MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/devices/teams-panels.md

 ## <a name="license-requirement"></a>Requisito de licença

-Para usar os painéis do Teams, você precisa [Salas do Microsoft Teams Padrão Licença](../rooms/rooms-licensing.md).
+Para usar os painéis do Teams, você precisa de [Salas do Microsoft Teams Licença](../rooms/rooms-licensing.md).

 > [!Note]
 > Se você já tiver Salas do Microsoft Teams implantado no espaço de reunião em que está instalando painéis do Teams, não precisará de uma licença adicional para usar os painéis do Teams.